JBurrellIRL/ProjectFour/README.md

 ### Site Design

 The site uses a simple and clean design which sticks to minimalistic colours and design thinking.
-There's a single static image on the site homepage (the homepage banner) along with one image to represent each of the group's albums.
-The site uses alternating white and dark sections in the homepage to make it easier for the user to identify each section individually.
+There's a single static image on the site homepage (the homepage banner) along with one image to represent each of the group's albums on the "Album Reviews" page.
+The site uses white and dark sections in the homepage to make it easier for the user to identify each section individually.

 #### Wireframes